Vivek23S/MAVLink-Data-Loader/README.md

 # MAVLink-Data-Loader
 MAVLink is a serial protocol most commonly used to send data and commands between vehicles and ground stations.

-This repository will be helpful to look at the data collected for flight missiions

-Certain types of files are available at the end of the mission.
-One of them is '.bin' file, this '.bin' file consists of various struct data and it is difficult to load and look at the data.

-In order to convert this data one can use 'Mission Planner' application which has an option to convert '.bin' file to '.mat' file.
-This '.mat' file can be easily loaded to MATLAB and look into data.
+This repository is handy for reviewing data from flight missions, especially at the mission's end where '.bin' files hold various structured data.
+However, these files can be tough to handle.
+To make it easier, you can use the 'Mission Planner' application (on Windows) to convert '.bin' files to '.mat' files.
+These '.mat' files can then be effortlessly loaded into MATLAB for data analysis.

-This repository is to load this MAVLink data into Python
+This repository's main goal is to help you bring MAVLink data into Python smoothly.